IBM-Blockchain/ibp-go-sdk/README.md

 The IBM Cloud Blockchain Go SDK allows developers to programmatically interact with the IBM Cloud Blockchain service.

+This repository is generated from an OpenAPI file that describes all available APIs.
+It is recommended to read through the [IBP API docs](https://cloud.ibm.com/apidocs/blockchain#sdk) to see the list of capabilities.
+Any issues with this SDK can be opened here or against the IBM Blockchain Platform service through IBM Cloud support.

 ## Prerequisites

 [ibm-cloud-onboarding]: https://cloud.ibm.com/registration?target=%2Fdeveloper%2Fwatson&